-2020 2019
+2021 2020

-Cash on hand 541,209 543,002
+Cash on hand 525,705 541,209

-Cash in banks 42,585,505 31,837,538
+Cash in banks 21,610,664 42,585,505

-Cash equivalents 3,000,000 866,000,000
+Cash equivalents 3,000,000 3,000,000

-46,126,714 898,380,540
+25,136,369 46,126,714

-Cash in banks earn interest at the respective bank deposit interest rates.
+Cash in banks earn interest based on respective bank deposit interest rates.

-Cash equivalents consist of money market placements and other fixed-income securities with maturities of three months or less and which earn interest at the respective short-term deposit interest rates.
-The decrease in this account of P0.863 billion during the year was due to reinvestment of the same to money market placements with terms above 90 days and some of the funds were used to finance the refunds to the members.
-The remaining P3 million cash equivalents pertains to the 90-day fixed-income security with AFP Savings and Loan Association, Inc. (AFPSLAI) that was used as security/collateral to AFP General Insurance Corporation (AFPGIC) in relation to a legal case pending at the Housing and Land Use Regulatory Board (HLURB).
+Cash equivalents consist of money market placements and other fixed-income securities with maturities of three months or less and which earn interest based on respective short-term deposit interest rates.
+The decrease in this account in the amount of P20.992 million during the year was due to the continuous refund contributions to the members.
+The remaining P3 million cash equivalents pertains to the 90-day fixed-income security with AFP Savings and Loan Association, Inc. (AFPSLAI) that was used as security/ collateral to AFP General Insurance Corporation (AFPGIC) in relation to a legal case pending at the Housing and Land Use Regulatory Board (HLURB).
 The account, however, will be closed once the System is able to submit another security to AFPGIC as a replacement for the said collateral.